FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing: Introduction

 Despite promising progress, text-driven video editing presents unique and significant challenges that distinguish it from image editing.
 Videos are inherently high-dimensional sequences with rich temporal dynamics, requiring coherence not only within each frame but also across time.
-Most existing training-free methods~\cite{fatezero, tokenflow, flatten, rave, videodirector} rely on inversion-based~\cite{ddim-inversion} strategies, which map the input video into the latent space of a pre-trained diffusion model.
-While such techniques have proven effective for static image editing, their direct extension to videos introduces significant complications.
+Most existing training-free methods~\cite{fatezero, tokenflow, flatten, rave, videodirector} rely on inversion-based~\cite{ddim-inversion} paradigm, mapping the input video to a latent trajectory.
+This approach works effectively for images, but it presents significant challenges for video.
 Inverting an entire video sequence coherently requires generating a temporally smooth latent trajectory, which existing image-based inversion techniques are not designed to produce.
-Furthermore, the inversion process can distort structural integrity, especially when dealing with complex spatiotemporal patterns and dynamic scenes.
-These limitations often result in artifacts such as content misalignment, inconsistency in style across frames, and implausible motion.
+In practice, producing such a coherent latent trajectory is difficult.
+For instance, \cite{videodirector} shows that the reconstructed results have significant differences in appearance and motion compared to the source video.
+Small per-frame inversion errors accumulate and cause temporal drift and flicker.
+Attention misalignment across frames disrupts layout and identity, and mixing motion and appearance leads to style inconsistency and unrealistic motion.
+Together, these issues substantially degrade edit quality.